 Ana Patrícia Hilário

-Previously, she held a post-doctoral position under the framework of the project TRANSRIGHTS: ‘Gender citizenship and sexual rights in Europe: Transgender lives in transnational perspective’ funded by the European Research Council (ERC) at ICS-ULisboa.
-She had been a guest lecturer at Instituto Piaget and at Escola Superior de Saúde, Instituto Politécnico de Santarém.
-She had also worked as a research assistant at ISCTE-Instituto Universitário de Lisboa, Instituto Superior de Ciências Sociais e Políticas and Instituto de Ciências Sociais, Universidade de Lisboa.
+She was a post-doctoral fellow on the project "TRANSRIGHTS: Gender citizenship and sexual rights in Europe: Transgender lives in transnational perspective" funded by the European Research Council (ERC) at ICS-ULisboa.
+She was a guest lecturer at the Piaget Institute and at the Higher School of Health, Polytechnic Institute of Santarém.
+She was also a research assistant at ISCTE-Instituto Universitário de Lisboa, Instituto Superior de Ciências Sociais e Políticas and Instituto de Ciências Sociais, Universidade de Lisboa.

-Ana Patrícia qualified with a PhD in Medical Sociology at Royal Holloway, University of London, in 2015.
+Ana Patrícia Hilário received her PhD in Sociology of Health and Illness from Royal Holloway, University of London, in 2015.